imbi-uni-freiburg/tnm-o/README.md

 ## The TNM Ontology

-This repository is under construction.
+This repository is *under construction*.

 *tnm-o* is the abbreviation for the **TNM Ontology**.
 The TNM Ontology represents the TNM Classification of Malignant Tumours (TNM) in description logic (OWL).
 For a detailed report on *tnm-o* see: https://jbiomedsem.biomedcentral.com/articles/10.1186/s13326-016-0106-9.